Michael Hester: Biography

 Hester has been a NZFC certified referee since 2004 and gained his FIFA international qualification in January 2007.
 He refereed some games in the 2008 Summer Olympics, and has also refereed matches in the Oceania qualification group for the 2010 FIFA World Cup.

 He was also appointed as a referee for the 2009 FIFA Under 17 World Cup in Nigeria.

 Hester was included on the short list to officiate at the 2010 FIFA World Cup in South Africa along with fellow New Zealand referee Peter O'Leary, both of whom were confirmed in the final 30 officials to take charge at the finals.
+He was assisted by Tongan assistant referee Tevita Makasini.
 On 12 June 2010 he refereed the FIFA World Cup game between Greece and South Korea.
 Hester blew the final whistle on his refereeing career at the end of the 2011 New Zealand winter season to focus on his career in the Royal New Zealand Navy.